Melody Prochet: 2012–present: Melody's Echo Chamber

 Prochet released her self-titled debut album as Melody's Echo Chamber in 2012.
 The album was produced by her then-boyfriend Kevin Parker of Tame Impala.
 It peaked at number 61 on the US Billboard Heatseekers Album Chart and received generally favorable reviews from critics.
 Q Magazine rated the album 8/10, calling it an "intoxicating listen that's well worth experiencing for yourself."
 Drowned in Sound's Dom Gourlay awarded the album 9/10 and stated: "Whatever happens next, she can rest assured safe in the knowledge that together with her beau they've conjured up one of 2012's--or any other year in recent memory--finest debuts."
 While the album gave Prochet recognition, the press had focused on Parker's contributions, particularly around the album's similarities to Tame Impala instead of her own work.
 She commented that "[Parker] never acknowledged it and didn't do anything to protect me or my work."
 Prochet has stated that she and Parker were working on a second album together before their breakup, but was scrapped due to what she described the recording process as a "painful" period for her.

 In the years following the release of her debut album Prochet went on several tours, playing shows around the world.
 She was scheduled to play at the Levitation festival in Austin, Texas, in 2015, but her performance was later cancelled due to visa issues.

 In 2014 Prochet released the single "Shirim", which was thought to be a teaser for her next studio album; however, she remained on musical hiatus for nearly three years.
 On 3 April 2017, Prochet's 30th birthday, she announced her second album Bon Voyage and released its second single "Cross My Heart".
 This was followed by "Breathe In/Breathe Out" one year later in April 2018.
 Bon Voyage was released on 15 June 2018, to "generally favorable reviews" from critics.
 It was recorded in Sweden and produced by Swedish musicians Reine Fiske of Dungen and Fredrik Swahn of The Amazing.
 Prochet did not tour or play any live shows following the album's release, citing a desire to focus on her family.

 Prochet told Pitchfork shortly after the release of Bon Voyage that she was taking a break from writing music, stating "There is always music inside of me.
 Maybe I'll let it [stay] in there for a while."

 Personal life

 On 27 June 2017, a statement was released by Prochet's family that she had been in a serious accident and would need to be in the hospital for several months, resulting in the cancellation of her upcoming tour.
 Her family later provided an update saying she experienced a brain aneurysm and broken vertebrae.
 No further details about the accident were ever released.
 This incident pushed back the release date of Bon Voyage, originally slated to be in the spring of 2017, to June 2018.

+Prochet has one child, a daughter named Alma.